Bachelor of Science, Major Program

 120 credits total, with a grade point average (GPA) of 2.00 or higher over all courses required for this credential, as follows:

 General Education Requirements (24 credits)

-These may be met with lower-level or upper-level university courses.
+These may be met with lower-level or upper-level university courses, as follows:

 Lower-Level Requirements (27 credits)

 MATH 1141, Calculus I (3) and 1241, Calculus II (3) or equivalents; note that MATH 1001, 1091, 1157, 1171 and 1901 do not meet the mathematics requirement, and MATH 1001 is not accepted in any Science program

 STAT 1201, Introduction to Probability and Statistics (3) or equivalent